b3-exmo/b3-exmo.github.io/docs/Christianity/Second Coming.md

 &nbsp;

 ### Death Follows Jesus
 There seems to be many prophecies and signs surrounding Jesus' arrival, whether for the first, "second," or Nth time.
+An uncomfortable number of those arrivals are accompanied by mass death and destruction.

 #### Birth
 At Jesus' birth, one King Herod may or may not have [massacred](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/2?lang=eng&id=p16-p18#p16) "all the children that were in Bethlehem... from two years old and under."
 From what I understand, there isn't [any historic, contemporary evidence](https://en.wikipedia.org/wiki/Massacre_of_the_Innocents#History_and_theology) of this happening, but Matthew chapter 2 sure seems insistent that it happened.
 Seems like a good way to kneecap your own kingdom's economy.
-If everyone— soldier, peasant, noble— all had their children 2 & under murdered, how long do you think that king would remain in power?
+If everyone—soldier, peasant, noble—all had their children 2 & under murdered, how long do you think that king would remain in power?
 That would fuck up an entire generation.
-It would have resounding effects that would have been recorded by many more sources than just this one.
+Herod doing this would have resounding effects that would have been recorded by many more sources than just this one.

+Doing this would effectively leave Herod without an effective military fifteen to twenty years down the road.
+If word gets out that Herod's territory has a decimated population of able-bodied soldiers, you can bet that any and all political enemies would jump on that vulnerability.
+The kingdom's workforce of farmers and laborers would have a big gap, affecting both agriculture and commerce, gimping the economy.
+But, hey, at least that prophesied messiah is out of the way, right?
+No chance that the target would have, you know, [fled to Egypt](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/2?id=p13-p14&lang=eng#p13) until things cooled off.
+Better hope that word doesn't get out.
+If the citizens have had their tyrannical ruler summarily execute their children once, would they fear that it happens again?
+Wouldn't that fresh memory of having your toddler slaughtered inhibit your desire to have another one?
+What's to say Herod wouldn't do it again?

+The legend is that Herod does all of this based on the rumor that a baby might overthrow him once the prophesied messiah reaches adulthood.
+This is such a preposterous response to an absurd threat.

+Twenty years from the time of writing this note, I'll be in my mid-fifties.
+There is a non-zero chance that at that time, I'll befall some violent fate at the hands of someone who is, today, a baby.
+Imagine this happening for whichever local government official that comes to your mind&mdash;if he or she had the power to, would this (purely hypothetical) person round up all children in [the tri-state area](https://phineasandferb.fandom.com/wiki/Tri-State_Area) and enact infanticide *just in case* the future unproven threat were valid?
+I'd be hard-pressed to come up with a more effective way to piss off every individual taxpayer.
+This offending leader, imagined or real, would have angry mobs storming the offices within 24 hours.

+&nbsp;

 I'm getting off track.
 [Matthew 2:17-18](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/2?lang=eng&id=p17-p18#p17) says that this was a fulfilment of a prophecy.
 I'd also like to point out [verses 12 & 13](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/2?lang=eng&id=p12-p13#p12) describing God arranging for this to happen.
 Rather than defuse the tension, God has Joseph leave, which pisses off Herod, and leads to *all children getting murdered*.
 Was this an oversight?
 Surely God wasn't blindsided by this development.
 Surely God *knew* how Herod would react.
 I bring it up to iterate that when Jesus was born, some untold number of children got killed.